La Manzana Community Resources

 Our advocates help with enrollment and reporting for government benefits and services (i.e. Cal-Fresh, unemployment, MediCal, CoveredCA).
 Our advocates can help you select the best healthcare program for you and your family.

 During the summer months we serve lunch to children in Santa Cruz County as part of the USDA’s Summer Food Service Program.
 Summer Lunch provides a nutritionally balanced meal to children who may be without lunch while school is out.
 In collaboration with Snap-Ed, we also provide nutrition education, food sampling and physical education for children and families at the Summer Lunch sites.
-For location details, click here.
+For a list of Summer Lunch 2025 dates, times, and sites, CLICK HERE.

 “I worked in the field for 40 years, but I can’t work anymore.
 This food is very important to us.
 I use the fruits and the vegetables to cook for my wife, she’s diabetic.
 I also like to come here for help filling out forms.
 I can’t speak English or read, so it helps me a lot.”